JILL’S POSITION ON HB-76

 2. When local property taxes are eliminated, local schools will lose control over how they will spend the money allocated by the state, leading to greater inequities in funding from school to school.

 3. Some of our most vulnerable citizens could see their overall tax bill go up by being forced to pay more for many goods and services that they rely upon, in addition to paying more in personal income taxes.

 HB 76 has been around for years and has not been passed because the legislature is bombarded with special interest who don’t want their goods and services taxed.
 In addition, many business and education groups have come out against this legislation in its current form.

 JILL FULLY SUPPORTS PROPERTY TAX REFORM for our most vulnerable citizens and acknowledges the unfair burden put on our senior citizens and those on a fixed income.
 That is why Jill has been a tireless advocate for fair public education funding and property tax reform.
-Jill has been working towards common sense and fair solutions to the property tax issue such as championing more education dollars form Harrisburg and a change to the State Constitution to provide property tax relief to senior citizens modeled after the STAR program in New York State.
+Jill has been working towards common sense and fair solutions to the property tax issue such as championing more education dollars form Harrisburg and a change to the State Constitution to provide property tax relief to senior citizens modeled successful programs in other states.
 Jill is currently serving on the PSBA Property Tax Reform Task Force and a member of both the PSBA Legislative Council and the Berks County Intermediate Unit’s Council on Legislative Action.